 "Peace Among Braves"

 On February 7, the Québec government and the Grand Council of the Crees signed a historic agreement which marked the beginning of a new era of mutual respect and cooperation.
-The agreement also paved the way for the construction of Eastmain-1 and Eastmain-1-A generating stations and for partial diversion of the Rivière Rupert.
+The agreement also paved the way for the construction of Eastmain-1 and Eastmain-1-A (renamed Bernard-Landry after the death of the former premier) generating stations and for partial diversion of the Rivière Rupert.

 Hydro-Québec Distribution, the first call for tenders